-In order to be eligible to get most health fund provider numbers, the massage therapist must have a Diploma of Remedial Massage.
+Based on our research, in order to be eligible to get most health fund provider numbers in Australia, the massage therapist must have a Diploma of Remedial Massage.
 Latrobe Health Services and CBHS are the only health insurance companies that allow therapists who have only a Cert IV in Massage Therapy to get a provider number for “therapeutic massage”.

 After you’ve gotten your massage qualification, the next step is to belong to an association.
 You apply for your provider numbers through your association.
 Each association should have a lot of information to help you get this done.

 According to MAA, these are the most common requirements by Australian health insurance funds: